Lessons from Weinstein’s Trial in Times of Coronavirus

 Pandemic of Violence Against Women

 As I write, with forced quarantine causing surges in domestic abuse, trials, including all those involving sexual and gender-based crimes, are suspended to avoid contagion.
-Yet violence against women is also pandemic, and when courts are re-opened, many brave souls will return to speak up and ask for justice.
+Yet violence against women is also a pandemic, and when courts are re-opened, many brave souls will return to speak up and ask for justice.

 Are they going to be examined on why they agreed to meet with their rapist or didn’t fight when he attacked?
 Or, as they have been for centuries, on why they didn’t sever their relationship with long-term abusers or reported them earlier on?

 During Weinstein’s hearing, defense attorney Donna Rotunno questioned witnesses exactly on that.
-The same questions were asked to Fiorella, rape survivor whose ordeal was illustrated an unforgettable 1979 documentary.
+The same questions were asked to Fiorella, a rape survivor whose ordeal was illustrated an unforgettable 1979 documentary.
 And to Artemisia Gentileschi, a courageous and talented 17th-century Italian painter who pressed charges against her attacker and was tortured with thumbscrews to verify her testimony.

 The tactics used by Rotunno and her team take us far back in the history of misogyny.
 If survivors are no longer physically brutalized, their suffering and trauma-related symptoms are still exploited to make them fall in contradiction, and their character is still vituperated.